ivankristianto/google-search-console-cli/README.md

 Pull requests and feedback are welcome. _Contributing guideline will be added later._

+## Disclaimer

+This tool will only give the signal to Google Indexing API that URL has content updated.
+It will not guarantee that Google crawl that immediately.
+Read more about this [Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart)

 ## Changelog

 A complete listing of all notable changes to this package in [CHANGELOG.md](https://github.com/ivankristianto/google-search-console-cli/blob/master/CHANGELOG.md).